htcondor/htcondor/docs/admin-manual/configuration-macros.rst

 :macro-def:`LIBVIRT_XML_SCRIPT_ARGS`
     For Xen and KVM only, the command-line arguments to be given to the program specified by ``LIBVIRT_XML_SCRIPT``.

-The following configuration variables are specific to the VMware virtual machine software.

-:macro-def:`VMWARE_PERL`
-    The complete path and file name to *Perl*.
-There is no default value for this required variable.

-:macro-def:`VMWARE_SCRIPT`
-    The complete path and file name of the script that controls VMware.
-    There is no default value for this required variable.

-:macro-def:`VMWARE_NETWORKING_TYPE`
-    An optional string used in networking that the *condor_vm-gahp* inserts into the VMware configuration file to define a networking type.
-Defined types are ``nat`` or ``bridged``.
-If a default value is needed, the inserted string will be ``nat``.

-:macro-def:`VMWARE_NAT_NETWORKING_TYPE`
-    An optional string used in networking that the *condor_vm-gahp* inserts into the VMware configuration file to define a networking type.
-If nat networking is used, this variable's definition takes precedence over one defined by ``VMWARE_NETWORKING_TYPE``.

-:macro-def:`VMWARE_BRIDGE_NETWORKING_TYPE`
-    An optional string used in networking that the *condor_vm-gahp* inserts into the VMware configuration file to define a networking type.
-If bridge networking is used, this variable's definition takes precedence over one defined by ``VMWARE_NETWORKING_TYPE``.

-:macro-def:`VMWARE_LOCAL_SETTINGS_FILE`
-    The complete path and file name to a file, whose contents will be inserted into the VMware description file (i.e., the .vmx file) before HTCondor starts the virtual machine.
-This parameter is optional.

 The following configuration variables are specific to the Xen virtual machine software.